Outlook Origins will take place in Tisno, 25th to 29th July 2024.

-For 2023, Outlook once again returns to its now “new” home of The Garden Tisno – we say “new” for the festival started in Dalmatia (in Petrcane, where The Garden resort used to be located), hence the name “Outlook Origins”.
+For 2024, Outlook once again returns to its home of The Garden Tisno.
+The festival in fact started its life in Dalmatia (in Petrcane, where The Garden resort used to be located), hence the name “Outlook Origins”.
 Outlook also returns to its now normal place in the calendar, being held in late July/early August instead of in September as it was when held at Fort Punta Christo near Pula.

-2023’s line-up will be carefully curated by some of the most influential artists and tastemakers, bringing together some of the best that dubstep, dub & reggae, drum & bass and jungle and grime have to offer.
+As ever, the festival will bring together some of the best acts that dubstep, dub & reggae, drum & bass and jungle and grime have to offer.

 And Outlook will be making full use of everything The Garden Tisno has to offer as well, from the multiple stages to Barbarella’s open-air nightclub, and the gorgeous beach for some daytime relaxing.

-If for some reason you don’t feel like making the trip to Croatia (eh?), Outlook does also host some events in the UK.
-Keep an eye out for news on the Outlook Festival website for news on this.
+If for some reason you don’t feel like making the trip to Croatia (eh?), Outlook also host some events in the UK as part of their Outlook Club Tour.
+Keep an eye out on the Outlook Festival website for news on this.